 Please notify BCA at least 2 weeks before intended flight.

-Note: aerodrome operator cannot permit drone flight > 400 ft.
+Note: aerodrome operator cannot permit UAS flights > 400 ft.

-where drone operators complete a form to provide the appropriate information about their intended flight.
+, in advance (at least 2 weeks before intended flight), where UAS operators complete a form to provide the appropriate information about their intended flight.

 Air Traffic Control (ATC) or Operations at Belfast City Airport will then reply to the operator and may: